 Building up meaningful projects, global networks and services to facilitate learning opportunities for individual learners and for organizations’ goals

-- Consulting service on educational technology
+- Providing consultancy and research services on educational technology

 - Building courses for educator professional development

 Co-founder: Jessie Chuang

 With career experiences across different fields, Jessie has built capacities in researching, team and project management.
 She was a qualified Science teacher for secondary schools.
 And she pursued her master degree in Electronic Engineering, then worked in semiconductor foundry company for 10 years.
 In this period, she obtained more than 20 U.S. patents, and led a team of Research & Development.
 Then she transferred her career to become a business cost consultant for 5 years, worked with different levels from CEO to clerks to drive results.

 She likes to learn ideas from diversified fields and always think of learning from learners’ points of view.
 Also, Jessie is a big advocate for Open Educational Resources(OER), an instructor of teacher PD courses and a researcher of educational technology and policy.

 With experience of digital circuit design, product quality assurance and high-level management in listed high technology company, Henry is the cornerstone of management and quality of our company operation.